What is MIG Welding? How to MIG Weld Thin Metal

 Gun Angle and Travel Direction (Push Technique)

 For thin materials, the “push” technique is generally preferred.
 This means you angle the gun slightly and push it away from the finished weld bead.
-This technique tends to create a slightly less penetrative, flatter, and wider bead, which helps spread the heat and further reduces the risk of burn-through.
+This technique tends to produce a slightly less penetrating, flatter, wider bead, which helps dissipate heat and further reduces the risk of burn-through.

 four steps of mig welding thin metal process